jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 - **10:00pm** -- Yes, two hours later on the EASY machine... and I still didn't get anywhere.
 Justin, what are you doing, bro?!
 - **10:30pm** -- Switched to a different machine.
 Fully rooted a 20 point machine (45 points down, 25 points to go).
 - **10:30pm - 11:30pm** -- Went back to the 10 point machine.
 Guess who STILL couldn't figure it out?
 Yep, yours truly.
 - **11:45pm** -- Went to sleep, but that's both a lie and an overstatement.
-There wasn't much "sleeping" as it mainly consisted of me laying there angry with myself over the 10 point machine.
+There wasn't much "sleeping" going on as it mainly consisted of me laying there angry with myself over the 10 point machine.
 I busted out the "Critical Names to Call Yourself When You're Really Angry For Not Figuring Something Out and Laying in Bed Wide-Awake" book.
 Even though I had plenty of time, I was being extremely critical on myself since the "easy" machine was supposed to be, well, easy.
 In addition to self-inflicted verbal wounds, I started to have an existential crisis:
   - Why couldn't I figure this out?
   - What am I doing with my life?
   - Is this even what I'm supposed to be doing?